jkeveren/windows-files-backup/readme.md

 				"email": "example@example.com"
 			}
 		],
-		"sendGridAPIKey": "YOUR_SENDGRID_API_KEY",
-		"useSendGrid": true, // flag to enable sending error reports with SendGrid.
-		"salesScribeAPIKey": "YOUR_SALESSCRIBE_API_KEY",
-		"useSalesScribe": true, // flag to enable sending error reports with SalesScribe.
 		"sources": [ // Paths to back up.
 			{
 				"path": "../src", // Path to back up (relative to the config directory).